• Home

 Use the personas you’ve developed and ask yourself pertinent questions about the leads you’re reviewing.
 When the majority of the answers match those you seek in your profiles, you likely have a qualified lead.
 Determining that a lead qualifies for the offer you’re promoting allows you to move a good lead along the sales funnel and either resegment or drop leads that don’t qualify.

-Customer profiles or personas will come in handy during this step as well.
+Customer profiles or personas will be beneficial during this step as well.
 Segmenting your leads into different lists will require examining the different elements that set them apart from other leads you’ve generated.
 For example, you will obviously want to segment your leads based on quality to start.
 That is, you’ll need to examine the source of your leads and the different characteristics you can gather.
-Use this information to determine whether the lead is likely to become a customer quite easily, or if they’ll need significant nurturing.
+Use this information to determine whether the lead is likely to become a customer effortlessly, or if they’ll need significant nurturing.

 Additionally, it’s a good idea to further segment your lists based on other factors.
 You might have lists of leads who share similar interests, leads that have the same rough budget in mind for purchasing, and demographics like age, location, and even lifestyle traits (married, parents, college students, etc.).